fredygerman/umeme-upo/README.md

 ## Features

-- [🚧] Theme Switcher
+- [✅] Theme Switcher
-- [🚧] Shows you the current power status of your area.
+- [✅] Shows you the current power status of your area.
-- [🚧] Change Area to view power status.
+- [✅] Change Area to view power status.
-- [ 🔜] Shows the next power status update time.
-- [ 🔜] Shows the last power status update time.
+- [✅] Shows the last time the power check was done
-- [ 🔜] Funny / Not so Funny Quotes
+- [✅] Funny / Not so Funny Quotes
 - [ 🔜] Share power status on social media
 - [ 🔜] Share Quotes on social media.
-- [ 🔜] Shows the current time.
-- [ 🔜] Check Status Button
+- [ 🔜] On Demand Power Check Status Button
 - [ 🔜] Realtime Power Status Update

 Later On: